 - 1 teaspoon orange zest

-In the small mixing bowl rehydrate the dry herbs and spices in wine, about 30 minutes.
-In the large mixing bowl combine the ground pork with the herb, spice and wine mixture add salt, pepper and orange zest and mix well.
+In the small mixing bowl rehydrate the dry herbs and spices in wine, for about 30 minutes.
+In the large mixing bowl combine the ground pork with the herb, spice, and wine mixture add salt, pepper, and orange zest and mix well.
 Using the hamburger press form into 12 equal size patties.

-Preheat the French skillet over medium heat 270°F to 300°F (132°C to 150°C).
-Sprinkle a few drops of water in the pan.
-If the water droplets dance, the pan is ready.
-If the water evaporates, the pan is not hot enough.
+Preheat the large skillet over medium heat at 275°F for 2 to 3 minutes.
 Place the sausage patties in the hot, dry pan.
 To keep the grease from splattering, cover the pan and open the vent or leave the lid ajar, panfry until the sausage patties release easily from the pan, about 3 to 4 minutes.
-Turn the patties, cover the pan and brown on the other side until the patties release easily from the pan, about 2 to 3 minutes.
+Turn the patties, cover the pan, and brown on the other side until the patties release easily from the pan, about 2 to 3 minutes.